gabomartini/VM-Managing/README.md

 In this task, you will scale a virtual machine by adjusting its size to a different SKU.
 Azure provides flexibility in VM size selection so that you can adjust a VM for periods of time if it needs more (or less) compute and memory allocated.
 This concept is extended to disks, where you can modify the performance of the disk, or increase the allocated capacity.

 1. On the VM1 virtual machine, in the Availability + scale blade, select Size.
-2. Set the virtual machine size to DS1_v2 and click Resize.
+2. Set the virtual machine size to DS1_v2 and click "Resize".
 When prompted, confirm the change.
 Note: Resizing is also known as vertical scaling, up or down.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2e37a8e3-453b-4bf8-ba77-a2a91014d844">
 </p>

 3. In the Settings area, select Disks.
 4. Under Data disks select + Create and attach a new disk.
-Configure the settings and click Apply (leave other settings at their default values): Disk name, Storage type (in this case Standard HDD), Size.
+Configure the settings and click "Apply" (leave other settings at their default values): Disk name, Storage type (in this case Standard HDD), Size.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/910cf399-5b64-4f33-9aeb-e8893dda9de0">
 </p>

-5. After the disk has been created, click Detach (if necessary, scroll to the right to view the detach icon), and then click Apply.
+5. After the disk has been created, click "Detach" (if necessary, scroll to the right to view the detach icon), and then click "Apply".
 Note: Detaching removes the disk from the VM but keeps it in storage for later use.
 6. Search for and select Disks.
 From the list of disks, select the VM1 disk object.
 Note: The Overview blade also provides performance and usage information for the disk.
 7. In the Settings blade, select Size + performance.
-Set the storage type to Standard SDD, and then click Save.
+Set the storage type to Standard SDD, and then click "Save".

 <p align="center">
   <img src="https://github.com/user-attachments/assets/31b00845-9db5-4f4f-b45d-efd196c5f8f7">